FAQ

 Do you offer one-time sessions for Gender Confirmation Letters?

-Yes, I meet with folx for 90 minutes one time, and then 99.9% of the time, I can write a letter from there.
+Yes, I meet with folx for 90 minutes one time, and then 99.9% of the time, I can write a letter from one session; although, sometimes more than one session is necessary.

 Will I be able to see the letter before you send it?